 Those interested in graduate programs offered at Wilkes University may apply in person, via surface mail, or on-line at www.wilkes.edu/admission/application/default.asp.
-The Graduate and Professional Studies Office is located in the lower level of Breiseth Hall, Suite 002.
+On campus, the College of Graduate and Professional Studies is located in the lower level of Breiseth Hall, Suite 002.
 You may contact the office to obtain the forms and information needed to proceed with the application process by calling 800-WILKESU Extension 4235.